Narragansett people: Enrollment

 The tribe has plans to upgrade the Longhouse that it constructed along RI Route 2 (South County Trail) to serve as a place of American Indian cuisine and cultural meeting house.
 These plans have been in the works for more than 15 years.
 The Longhouse was built in 1940 and has fallen into disrepair.
 Upgrades are also being planned for the Narragansett tribal medical, technological, and artistic systems.

-The Narragansetts have undertaken efforts to review tribal rolls and reassess applications for membership, like numerous other tribes in the 21st century.
-They currently require tribal members to show direct descent from one or more of the 324 members listed on the 1880-84 Roll, which was established when Rhode Island negotiated land sales.
+The Narragansetts have undertaken efforts to review tribal rolls and reassess applications for enrollment, like numerous other tribes in the 21st century.
+They currently require tribal citizens to show direct descent from one or more of the 324 citizens listed on the 1880-84 Roll, which was established when Rhode Island negotiated land sales.